 Another shepherds deity also believed to reside in a tree was Egyptian Hathor.
 Interestingly, Hathor was worshiped by the Midianites, who where also associated with the Acacia tree "Ayka" near the gulf of Aqaba on the Red Sea.

 One of the titles of Osiris was 'He that Dwelleth in the Acacia Tree'.

 It is believed that the chemical substance DMT found in many Acacia species can produce a powerful psychoactive effect, causing revelatory mind states with profound spiritual and intellectual ramifications.

-In the Arabic tradition, the Midianites name were associated with the semi-parasitic plant that grows on top of the Acacia tree.
+In the Arabian and Islamic tradition, the Midianites name were associated with the semi-parasitic plant that grows on top of the Acacia tree.
 This plant is known as Ayka or Aika (Arabic.)
-The Aika grows in a vine that resemble a coiled snake, symbolizing the holy spirit or the higher consciousness that descends from the heavens.
-When in bloom, the vines produce red flowers that, when seem from a distance, create the illusion that the tree is on fire.
+The Aika grows in a vine that resemble a coiled snake.
+When in full bloom, the vines produce red flowers that, when seem from a distance, create the illusion that the tree is on fire.
 Thus, according to some Hebrew sources, the Loranthus acaciae vine is called the burning bush.